cfpland/frontend/content/guides/04-finding-cfps.md

 > Not all conferences are born equal: whether you like it or not, there’s a "coolness" factor attached to each of them.
 > _[Nicolas Fränkel](https://blog.frankel.ch/advices-junior-conference-speakers/)_

 Whether you call it "coolness" or "reputation" or "prestige", it's true that not all conferences hold the same weight.
-Many smaller, regional conferences are more like a big meetup, so speaking there may not be that difficult.
+Smaller, regional conferences are more like a big meetup, so speaking there may not be that difficult.
 On the other hand, some huge tech events are extremely competitive and aim to only accept world-class speakers.
 Either way, there's no harm in applying to speak at a conference that you feel is "above your pay grade."
 The only way to move up is to go for it!

 > "I recommend looking at videos from prior years and looking at the conference website, to see if it appears to be the work of conscientious, detail-oriented, experienced people."
 > _[Nick Heiner](https://hackernoon.com/how-and-why-to-speak-at-tech-conferences-1d50a3f548e0)_